swati-rajwal/BreastCancer_tweets_project/README.md

 ## 🏃‍♂️To Run the code
 1. Python 3 is used as the programming language
 2. We have used Jupyter Notebook for most of the coding purposes
+3. The sequence of code to run is marked by the alphabet prefix in the file name (A to E)
-3. Dataset is available at request
+4. Dataset is available at request

 ## 📈Results